MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-task-guides-and-bpm-to-create-user-acceptance-tests.md

 ## Create a BPM library

 There are several ways to create a Business process modeler (BPM) library.
-For instructions on how to create libraries in BPM see [Create, Edit, and browse BPM libraries](creating-editing-browsing.md).
+For instructions on how to create libraries in BPM see [Create, edit, and browse BPM libraries](creating-editing-browsing.md).

 For illustration purposes, this article uses a library with common business processes (Create Expense Report, Approve Order Request, etc) that was created by using Excel import.